IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

-This document will eventually contain some figures about merklising away unused nodes in PLC ASTs.
+This document will eventually contain some figures about Merklising away unused nodes in PLC ASTs.